praydog/uevr-docs/src/plugins/getting_started.md

 ## Overview

 Plugins in UnrealVR are developed primarily in C++.
-However, the API header is written in C. This means it's possible to bind them to other languages, or even just write them in C.
+However, the API header is written in C. This means it's possible to bind it to other languages, or even just write them in C.

 The API header is located in `include/uevr/API.h`.